atsuyaide/taskick/README.md

 ![png2gif](https://github.com/atsuyaide/taskick/raw/main/png_to_pdf.gif)

-These tasks are controlled by `jobconf.yaml` and managed by Taskick.
+These tasks are controlled by `main.yaml` and managed by TaskicThese tasks are controlled by Taskick, and the behavior of the tasks is controlled by `main.yaml` and `welcome.yaml`.